 It seems that life itself thrives on the knife edge of chaos, which is not randomness at all but structures of very complex energies and influences.
 Life thrives where choice and love thrives.
 We have a rich universe of life because of choice and a certain letting go of control by Source – yet Source is within each being as it makes its choices and we’ve seen in recent years Source exerting direct control through [the] embodiments [of] free will choices to bring the experiment in separation to a closure.

 Kevin Kelly in his book out of control lists the ability to let go of control, as one of the defining characteristics of a God, because in doing so the truly unexpected creation happens.
 So do some events that we may not like at an individual level.
-And that experience … Continue reading →
+And that experience generates in us … Continue reading →

 In the interests of promoting Unity Consciousness, I had the brain-flash that presenting Western mainstream media postings side-by-side alternative and Eastern viewpoints might be revealing for all of us as we grapple with this current fascination in duality consciousness.